zhoujuncsu/DeepChemStable/README.md

 Examples: `>python predict.py test.csv 5` </br>

 Data file format: </br>
-datafile should be CSV file.
-The header must be "substance_id, smiles, label" </br>
+datafile should be CSV file. </br>
+The header must be "substance_id, smiles, label". </br>
+In "label" column, use "1" for unstable, "0" for stable. </br>